Higher homotopy normalities in topological groups: Planar rooted trees and associahedra

 Let us recall the construction of associahedra in \cite{MR0420609}.
-But our construction slightly different from it since we need to make the composition of $A_n$-maps associative.
+But our construction is slightly different from it since we need to make the composition of $A_n$-maps associative.

-We set some notions related to planar rooted trees. \begin{itemize} \item A \textit{rooted tree} in our sense is a contractible finite graph with distinguished vertex called the \textit{root} such that the root is of degree $1$ and any vertex is not of degree $2$. \item A \textit{planar rooted tree} is an equivalence class of embeddings of a rooted tree into the upper half plane $\{(x,y)\in\mathbb{R}^2\mid y\ge0\}$ such that the root is mapped to the origin.
-Such two embeddings of rooted tree said to be \textit{equivalent} if they are isotopic through an isomorphism between rooted trees. \item In a planar rooted tree, a vertex of degree $1$ different from the root is called a \textit{leaf}.
+We set some notions related to planar rooted trees. \begin{itemize} \item A \textit{rooted tree} in our sense is a contractible finite graph with distinguished vertex called the \textit{root} such that the root is of degree $1$ and no vertex is of degree $2$. \item A \textit{planar rooted tree} is an equivalence class of embeddings of a rooted tree into the upper half plane $\{(x,y)\in\mathbb{R}^2\mid y\ge0\}$ such that the root is mapped to the origin.
+Two such embeddings of rooted tree are said to be \textit{equivalent} if they are isotopic through an isomorphism between rooted trees. \item In a planar rooted tree, a vertex of degree $1$ different from the root is called a \textit{leaf}.
 We will write $\mathcal{T}_n$ for the set of planar rooted trees with $n$ leaves.
-For $\tau\in\mathcal{T}_n$, we assign numbers $1,\ldots,n$ to the leaves of $\tau$ from left to right and call a leaf like \textit{$k$-th leaf}. \item We will call the edge connected to the root the \textit{root edge}, an edge connected to a leaf a \textit{leaf edge} and other edges \textit{internal edges}.
+For $\tau\in\mathcal{T}_n$, we assign numbers $1,\ldots,n$ to the leaves of $\tau$ from left to right and call the leaf corresponding to $k$ the \textit{$k$-th leaf}. \item We will call the edge connected to the root the \textit{root edge}, an edge connected to a leaf a \textit{leaf edge} and other edges \textit{internal edges}.
 We will write $I(\tau)$ for the set of internal edges of a planar rooted tree $\tau$. \item Along the shortest paths from leaves to the root, an orientation is assigned to each edge in a planar rooted tree. \end{itemize}

 Consider the space